 - Standing with your feet hip-width apart, hold a dumbbell in each hand with your arms at your side.
 (You can also use a resistance band by looping it under the arches of your feet.)

-- Keeping your core engaged and your arms straight, raise your arms in front of you until your hands are shoulder height, keeping your palms facing each other.
+- Keeping your core engaged and your arms straight, raise your arms in front of you until your hands are shoulder height, palms facing each other.

 - Pause, then slowly lower the dumbbells to the starting position and repeat.